purplebase/purplestack/CONTEXT.md

  - A local-first model storage and relay interface, leveraging reactive Riverpod providers
  - Easy extensibility

+> 📚 **For practical recipes and examples, check out [Purplestack](https://github.com/purplebase/purplestack)**, an agentic development stack for building Nostr-enabled Flutter applications - the best way to use this package with ready-to-use app templates and patterns.
+>
+> 📖 **Per-model documentation** is available in the [`docs/`](docs/) directory with detailed API references and usage examples.

 An offline-ready app with reactions/zaps in a few lines of code:

 ```dart